PlanktoScope/PlanktoScope/README.md

 ## Install and setup Raspbian on your Raspberry Pi

+### Computer setup
+In order to make it easy to connect to the PlanktoScop, you may want to install [avahi](https://en.wikipedia.org/wiki/Avahi_%28software%29) or the [Bonjour](https://en.wikipedia.org/wiki/Bonjour_%28software%29) service on any computer you will use to access the PlanktoScop interface.
+This will allow you to connect to the PlantoScop using an address similar such as http://planktoscope.local instead of an IP address.

 ### Download the image

 The latest Raspbian version can always be downloaded from [the Raspberry Pi Downloads page](https://www.raspberrypi.org/downloads/raspbian/).